greyhavens/everything/README.md

 ## Shipping

-To ship the code to the Everything Candidate deployment, do:
+If your name is MDB and you have the right git remotes set up, and the proper privileges, you can ship code to the Everything Candidate deployment like so:

     % git push staging